-Contact for Aberdeen, Glasgow, and Southampton full airside ID pass applications: glaidreferencing@glasgowairport.com Phone: 0141 842 7570 or 0141 842 7640 or 0141 848 4536
+Contact for Aberdeen, Glasgow, and Southampton full airside ID pass applications: glaidreferencing@glasgowairport.com Phone: 0141 842 7570 or 0141 842 7640 or 0141 848 4536 or 0141 842 7585 (Glasgow only)

-Referring to these guidelines will help when applying for full airside ID passes at one or more of our airports - Aberdeen, Glasgow, and Southampton, collectively AGS Airports Limited.
+These guidelines should be used when applying for full airside ID passes at one or more of our airports - Aberdeen, Glasgow, and Southampton, collectively AGS Airports Limited.
 The guidelines should be used in conjunction with the help guide and templates found on the airport websites' ID centre pages.